llxxbb/Nature-Demo/doc/pay-the-bill.md

 ## unfinished

+state version conflict will auto fix by recall converter

 all version of OrderAccount will be seen;

 developer doesn't care about `orderState`'s value. this is done by Nature automatically.  like a cashier that she only do her own work.
 It's easy and correctable and stable.